Model-based clustering via linear cluster-weighted models: Applications to real data

 \subsubsection{Second scenario: HEIGHT.F and HEIGHT}

 \figurename~\ref{fig:HEIGHT.F and HEIGHT} shows the CW-plot of HEIGHT.F and HEIGHT by considering the classification induced by GENDER.

-Also in this case, the hypothesis of a linear relationship between the variables (solid lines) appear to be reasonable.
-However, the models for the two groups differ.
-Indeed, although the $F$-test of homoscedasticity of the residuals in the two groups gives a $p$-value of 0.086, the $t$-tests for equal slopes and equal intercepts provide practically null $p$-values.
-Finally, we carried out data modeling according to linear CWM (ignoring the true clustering induced by GENDER).
-The values for the BIC, ICL, and ARI for the twelve models are given in \tablename~\ref{tab:scenario 2 - IC criteria}.
+Although, also in this case, linearity between variables appear to be reasonable, the linear models for the two groups differ, especially in terms of intercept.
+Note also that, the $F$-test of homoscedasticity of the residuals in the two groups gives a $p$-value of 0.086 while the $t$-tests for equal slopes and equal intercepts provide practically null $p$-values.

+As in Section~\ref{subsubsec:first scenario: HEIGHT and WEIGHT}, we fit the linear CWMs, with $G=2$, ignoring the true classification induced by GENDER.
+The values of BIC, ICL, and ARI for the twelve models are given in \tablename~\ref{tab:scenario 2 - IC criteria}.

 In this case, the best model is $NN$-EV (see also the corresponding CW-plot in \figurename~\ref{fig:scenario2-NN-EV}).